SesameSesame

 AI Provider Configuration (Utility Tasks)

-This configures the AI model used for utility tasks only: generating branch names, commit messages, and task titles.
+This configures the AI model used for utility operations only: generating branch names, commit messages, and session titles.
 It does not run the coding agents themselves—each agent uses its own authentication.

 Any OpenAI-compatible API works (OpenAI, Anthropic, Ollama, vLLM, Together, etc.)